methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-07-09-installing-nagios-on-ubuntu-12-04.md

 ---
   title: Installing Nagios on Ubuntu 12.04
   date: 2013-07-09 19:29:32
+excerpt: "This is just a quick Nagios setup guide for installing on Ubuntu.
+This will get you up and running quickly.
+May create a github script at some point to..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 This is just a quick Nagios setup guide for installing on Ubuntu.
 This will get you up and running quickly.
 May create a github script at some